sifi727/TripCo/README.md

 # Expectations

 * All work must be tracked and accounted for.
 Each branch will have a correspoding issue and each pull request will be associated to a branch.
 We will never commit directly to the master branch.
+* All pull requests must have at least two reviewers aproving it before the new branch is merged into the master branch.
+The last reviewer that approves the branch will merge it into the master branch.